Samuelshorun/terraform-project-v0.12.9/README.md

-# This a Terraform project based on version 12.9 wiht Azure as cloud Provider
+# This a Terraform project based on version 12.9 with Azure as cloud Provider